 They had not prepared me for how heavy the stiff white mask would feel.
 The long beak pulled my head down.
 One of the priests lit the herbs in the beak, and the smoke burned my throat.
 The glass eyeholes gave everything a greenish, wobbly tinge.
 Everything looked dark and sick to a Vulture Priest.

-“You will shield your family with your body,” Brother William said.
+“You will shield your family with your body,” Father William said.
 “Your life matters not, for you are dead already.
 You are a stick in the pyre, a sacrifice to be burnt for the good of all that lives.
 You have no more need of your old identity.
 We hereby name you Veronica.”

 “Welcome, Veronica, to the work of the dead,” the priests chanted.

-Brother William motioned for me to bow.
+Father William motioned for me to bow.
 I kept my shoulders straight and bowed my head, at the neck, like a vulture.

 “Do you vow to remain celibate, avoiding all carnal knowledge from now until your final death?”